Creating a Shift in Campus Culture

 - Keep under-resourced students at the center of our thinking and convey their needs in intentional ways when working directly with/alongside campus partners.

-What we will do moving forward: Encourage, educate, and empower the campus community on anti-racist work, social activism, allyship, and cultural awareness.
+What we will do moving forward: Increase awareness for the campus community on anti-racist work, social activism, allyship, and cultural awareness.

 - Expand our educational opportunities to other departments and functional areas to increase the work that has already been done with athletics.